salahnomad/salahnomad.github.io/content/ai-future/_index.md

 ---
-title: "AI & The Future: Navigating Tomorrow with Ancestral Wisdom"
+title: "AI and The Future: Navigating Tomorrow with Ancestral Wisdom"
 date: 2025-10-01
 draft: false
 description: "Explore the hybrid alliance between artificial intelligence and timeless wisdom.
 Use technology not as a master, but as a soulful partner, guided by ethical frameworks like the Olive Tree Oracle."